 Spa and Swimming Pool Algae Treatments

-Green algae can usually be dealt with by a standard chlorine or non-chlorine shock but the assault must be continuous on the first day.
+Green algae can usually be dealt with by a standard chlorine or non-chlorine shock, but the assault must be continuous on the first day.
 Ideally, you should test the water every hour or so to make sure the chlorine concentration is at shock levels.

-If you are carrying out this treatment in lowish temperatures use liquid products or pre-dissolve solids as they will dissolve too slowly in cold water to be useful.
+If you are carrying out this treatment in lowish temperatures, use liquid products or pre-dissolve solids, as they will dissolve too slowly in cold water to be useful.

-The First Thing to do is Get that Tub Clean!
+First Off, Get That Tub Clean!

 Make sure you have a clean skimmer and basket.
 Clean the filter repeatedly during an algal attack because, as the algae die, they will clog the filter.

-Cyanuric Acid Stabilizer
+Use Cyanuric Acid Stabilizer

-If you use a chlorine sanitizer in a pool then you probably use Cyanuric Acid stabilizer (CYA).
+If you use a chlorine sanitizer in a pool, then you probably use cyanuric acid stabilizer (CYA).
 This reduces the breakup of chlorine in sunlight but also affects how much free chlorine is available to attack the algae.
-If the stabilizer level is too high even very large doses of chlorine will not bring the free chlorine levels up to an effective concentration.
+If the stabilizer level is too high, even very large doses of chlorine will not bring the free chlorine levels up to an effective concentration.
 On the other hand, some stabilizer is useful to maintain free chlorine levels in sunlight.

 Make sure the water pH is about 7 ppm with test strips or reagents from your local or online supplier.
 The wrong pH means no chemicals work as they should.